Fibii/Manuel/README.md

 ## Manuel
-me.fibi.manuel.Manuel is a lightweight library that encodes English alphabet to discord alphabet emojis.
+Manuel is a lightweight library that encodes English alphabet to discord alphabet emojis.
 It uses streams to map the characters to emojis.

 #### Example of usage